gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 [3] thrift
-Desired authentication method option (enter a number): 3 port [443]: 28118 schema (default schema that dbt will build objects in): flight threads (1 or more) [1]: 1
+Desired authentication method option (enter a number): 3 port [443]: 28118 schema (default schema that dbt will build objects in): flight_db threads (1 or more) [1]: 1
 18:22:11  Profile spark_flight written to /home/ubuntu/.dbt/profiles.yml using target's profile_template.yml and your supplied values.
 Run 'dbt debug' to validate the connection.
 ```